 Entrepreneurship is a valuable skill for teens to develop, and competitions provide a great learning experience for them to do so.

-Over the past few years, entrepreneurship has become a hot topic, with startup valuing in the billions, the popularity of shows like Shark Tank, and the increasing focus on entrepreneurship in colleges and business schools.
+Over the past few years, entrepreneurship has become a hot topic, with startups valued in the billions, the popularity of shows like Shark Tank, and the increasing focus on entrepreneurship in colleges and business schools.

 Entrepreneurship is also a skill that few students get to experience or develop, especially within the confines of a classroom.
-Even for students who attend high schools with business classes, they rarely have the opportunity of building and launching their own business.
+Even students who attend high schools with business classes, rarely have the opportunity of building and launching their own businesses.

 However, the rise of entrepreneurial extracurricular programs and competitions is set to change all that.
 For motivated, business-minded students, there are great opportunities available right at their fingertips.

 If your student has an interest in business, a passion for problem-solving, or simply gets motivated by competitions, you might consider introducing them to some of the entrepreneurship competitions available to high school students.
 At Beta Bowl, we know how valuable entrepreneurship is for developing college skills and lifelong skills.
 Here’s our guide to the best high school entrepreneurship competitions.

 Why Participate in a High School Entrepreneurship Competition?

 There are countless reasons why teens should participate in high school entrepreneurship competitions.
 However, the overarching one is the fact that they will learn so much through the process, and that knowledge will help them for decades to come.

 For teens who are business-minded or plan on pursuing entrepreneurship, working for a startup, or going into the venture capital industry in the future, entrepreneurship competitions are a great opportunity to dip their toes into these waters and get a unique insider’s look at both the entrepreneur’s and investor’s perspective.